na-stewart/sanic-security/README.md

 ## Captcha

-A pre-existing font for captcha challenges is included with sanic-security.
-If you wanted to change the font, it's very easy to do so.
-You must simply download a .ttf font and define the file's path in the configuration.
+A pre-existing font for captcha challenges is included in the sanic-security repository.
+You may set your own font by downloading a .ttf font and defining the file's path in the configuration.

 [1001 Free Fonts](https://www.1001fonts.com/)